bconklinua/CMPUT291A5/README.md

 # Task 2:
 - Our task was to create a python application that will connect to a MongoDB databased called A5db and create within such a database a single collection where all the reviews associated to one given listing are embedded within that one listing.
+- Task 2 uses the SQLite database from Task 1 (A5.db) in order to produce the data to build the MongoDB collection.
 - To Run:
      - Type "python3 A5T2.py"